kyma-project/kyma/tests/integration/cluster-users/README.md

 # Running cluster user test suite locally

 ## Prerequistes
-- Debian based Linux machine with access to internet to install dependencies.
+- Debian-based Linux machine with access to the Internet to install dependencies
 ## Run tests

 Use this command to run the cluster user tests: